KlausGoetzen/hfsdoc/doc/Virgo.md

 ./subhfs.sh demo 100-109 20000 'savehist'
 ```
-The submission scripts takes care about **proper random number handling** by adding a `rndseed=RUNID` to the running options, so that each jobs runs on a well defined random number, that is identical to the array number `RUNID` of the job.
+The submission scripts uses the script **`job_rootmacro.sh`** to submit single jobs to the virgo cluster.
+It takes care about **proper random number handling** by adding a `rndseed=RUNID` to the running options, so that each jobs runs on a well defined random number, that is identical to the array number `RUNID` of the job.

 As a test you can submit a couple of jobs to the `debug` partition by
 ```